froozeify/sqlite-backup-bundle/README.md

 # Installation

+You can install this package with composer: `composer require froozeify/sqlite-backup-bundle --dev`

 For the moment, no symfony recipes has been created.

 You must create a `froozeify_sqlite_backup.yml` in your package config directory (`/config/packages`)